Miracl-cpu/Basic-Heater-Control-System/README.md

   - `ledTask`: Updates RGB LED color
 - Serial Monitor logs temperature and state continuously

+  ## C++ Code Files

+- `HCS WITH FreeRTOS sketch.ino`: Main implementation using ESP32 + FreeRTOS
+- `HCS without FreeRTOS_sketch.ino`: Non-FreeRTOS version using standard Arduino loop

+> You may consider **either of the `.ino` files** as the required C++ code for the assignment submission.
+The FreeRTOS version is more modular and aligns with bonus features.

 ## Hardware Connections

 | Component        | ESP32 Pin |